We Speak with Sarah and Zelfa of Lebanon to talk about the about their experience weather the current crisis there.

-I also feel liberated as a woman to have left as society that can be very judgmental and disempowering; which was definitely not aligned with my career ambitions and dreams.
+I also feel liberated as a woman to have left a society that can be very judgmental and disempowering —which was definitely not aligned with my career ambitions and dreams.
 Also, I felt safe to face my war trauma and PTSD after leaving the country.
 Doing so while in the country was impossible.
 I feel very happy to have taken the risk to leave my old life behind and create a new life and identity of my own.

 3) Do you experience womanhood differently now that you do not live there?

-It’s a challenging experience to survive the current situation here.
+Zelfa: It’s a definite challenge to survive the current situation here.
 Being my own boss has advantages and disadvantages, especially during the economic crisis Lebanon is going through.
 It’s risky and unstable.
 On the other hand, you have the chance to work on yourself and focus on your own growth since as a woman, in the Middle East, you don’t always get the opportunity to grow and achieve your goals in big companies.